aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-Gets and sets how to plot the empty cells.
+how to plot the empty cells.

 **Returns:**
 int